-In May, all Year 2 children in England (apart from those in the independent school sector who stopped these tests years ago!) took SAT tests to assess their learning in Comprehension, Punctuation.
+Despite the plans to SCRAP YEAR 2 SATS from 2023, in May, all Year 2 children in England (apart from those in the independent school sector who stopped the tests years ago!) will take SAT tests to assess their learning in Comprehension, Punctuation.
 Grammar and Mathematical Reasoning .
 These children are 6 or 7 years old.
 Parents and Teachers have expressed concern over the difficulty of these tests and the content being inappropriate for the developmental levels of the children.

 Can you answer these questions?!
 (Examples taken from www.satspapers.org.uk)